Coached vs. Spontaneous Pushing During Labor: What’s the Difference?

 Support System Presence of partner, doula, or midwife

-Evaluating these factors helps tailor the pushing strategy to your unique labor situation, enhancing both your comfort and the likelihood of a positive outcome.
-Always consult with your healthcare provider to align your preferences with medical advice.
+Looking at these factors together helps tailor the pushing strategy to your unique situation.
+Always talk with your healthcare provider to align your preferences with sound medical advice.

 Tips for Effective Pushing During Labor